Query-focused Sentence Compression in Linear Time: Evaluation

 \subsection{Analysis: \textsc{ablated} \& \textsc{random}}

-For comparison, we implement an \textsc{ablated} vertex addition method, which makes inclusion decisions using a model trained on only edge features from \citet{filippova2013overcoming}.
-This method achieves a lower F1 than the ILP, which integrates the same edge-level information to optimize a global objective.
-However, adding stateful and interaction features in \textsc{vertex addition}$_{LR}$ raises the F1 score.
-The relatively strong performance of \textsc{ablated} hints that edge-level information alone can largely guide acceptance decisions, e.g.\ should some verb $v_i$ governing some object in $C_i$ via $(v_i,u)$ be included?
+For comparison, we implement an \textsc{ablated} vertex addition method, which learns inclusion decisions using only edge features from \citet{filippova2013overcoming}. \textsc{ablated} has a lower F1 score than \textsc{ilp}, which uses the same edge-level information to optimize a global objective: adding stateful and interaction features (i.e.\ \textsc{vertex addition}$_{LR}$) improves F1 score.
+Nonetheless, strong performance from \textsc{ablated} hints that edge-level information alone (e.g.\ dependency type) can mostly guide acceptance decisions.

 We also evaluate a \textsc{random} baseline, which accepts each $v_i$ randomly in proportion to $p(y_i = 1)$ across training data. \textsc{random} achieves reasonable F1 because (1) $C_0 = Q \in C_g$ and (2) F1 correlates with compression rate \cite{napoles2011evaluating}, and $b$ is set to the length of $C_g$.